bradford-hamilton/Ruby-On-Quails/guides/source/autoloading_and_reloading_constants.md

 1. If `User` is autoloaded before reaching the `require`, `app/models/user.rb` runs again because `load` does not update `$LOADED_FEATURES`.

-2. If the `require` runs first Rails does not mark `User` as an autoloaded constant and changes to `app/models/user.rb` aren't reloaded.
+2. If the `require` runs first Quails does not mark `User` as an autoloaded constant and changes to `app/models/user.rb` aren't reloaded.

 Just follow the flow and use constant autoloading always, never mix